La Sportiva Katana Lace - Women's Review

 Comfort

 The Katana Lace is relatively stiff, which gives your foot arch support for pitch after pitch of demanding climbing.
 The women's version has a noticeably different fit than the men's version (which was the only version available for a long time).
 The women's Katana is much more narrow in both the heel and the toe box, making sizing the shoe imperative for a comfortable fit.
-If sized correctly, and you're willing to make a small sacrifice in comfort for high performance on techy terrain, then these are a great choice for your next multi-pitch outing.
+If sized correctly – and you're willing to make a small sacrifice in comfort for high performance on techy terrain – these are a great choice for your next multi-pitch outing.

-Stiffer shoes are generally less sensitive, meaning it's hard to feel what's underfoot.
-La Sportiva designed the women's Katana Lace with a split midsole, giving them more sensitivity than the previous men's version.
-Although they are still in the middle of the road in terms of rigidity, this design gives your foot more flexibility while standing on small holds, better smearing capabilities, and allows you to feel what you are standing on.
+Stiffer shoes are generally less sensitive and don't flex or smear as well as softer ones, making it hard to feel what's underfoot.
+La Sportiva designed the women's Katana Lace with a split midsole, giving them more smearing capabilities than the previously available men's version.
+Even though they are still in the middle of the road in terms of rigidity, this design gives your foot more flexibility while standing on small holds and allows you to feel what you are standing on.

-Although you're not going to get the same sensitivity as a super soft shoe like the La Sportiva Skwama, the Katana Lace provides the perfect balance between sensitivity and support for all-day wear.
+Although you won't get the same sensitivity and flexibility as a super soft shoe, the Katana Lace provides the perfect balance between sensitivity, smearing, and support for all-day wear.
 Especially after a couple of uses, the Katanas break in quite nicely and allow your toes to feel the footholds.
-For years, the men's Katana Lace has been a fan favorite, and the women's shoe is bound to follow suit.
+For years, the men's Katana Lace has been a fan favorite, and the women's specific design is bound to follow suit.

 Edging

 The 4mm Vibram XS Edge is some of the stickiest rubber around, and we feel secure on the smallest dime edge with these on our feet.
-Since the Katana Lace has a moderately-stiff midsole, it gives you spectacular edging power if the shoe is sized right.
-The Katana has a 1.1mm full-length LaspoFlex with P3 midsole allowing the weight of your body to transfer toward the toe.
+Since the Katana Lace has a moderately stiff midsole, it gives you spectacular edging power if the shoe is sized right.
+The Katana has a 1.1mm full-length LaspoFlex with a P3 midsole, allowing the weight of your body to transfer toward the toe.
 Its slight asymmetrical shape allows you to toe in on holds like never before.
 That, combined with the sticky rubber, makes the Katana a powerhouse right out of the box.

 Crack Climbing

-The Katana has a semi-stiff midsole, which supports the foot's arch while twisting into cracks.
+The Katana Lace has a semi-stiff midsole, which supports the foot's arch while twisting into cracks.
 The shoe's leather uppers do a good job of protecting your feet from endless hand crack jamming, but they will begin to show wear over time.
-Other crack climbing specific shoes (like the TC Pros) are designed to take more of a beating in wider cracks but we feel their more rounded design limits their performance in slim cracks.
-With little ankle coverage, the Katana is not the shoe to take on your next Indian Creek offwidth tour, but is it's perfect choice for thin and technical cracks.
+Other crack climbing-specific shoes are designed to take more of a beating in wider cracks, but we feel their more rounded design limits their performance in slim cracks.
+With little ankle coverage, the Katana is not the shoe to take on your next Indian Creek off-width tour, but it's the perfect choice for thin and technical cracks.

 Should You Buy the Women's Katana Lace?

-The Katana Lace is an excellent option for women looking to find a female-specific shoe at the intermediate to advanced level.
+The Katana Lace is an excellent option for intermediate- to advanced-level climbers seeking a female-specific fit.
 This shoe will give you the support you need for climbing pitch after pitch of difficult crack or face climbing and is relatively comfortable enough for all-day wear.
-It is versatile and performed well in almost all categories, and we especially love it for multi-pitches and crack climbing.
-For offwidth climbing or high-end bouldering, we might suggest something more specialized, but for a general jack-of-all-trades shoe, it's hard to find something better.
+Its versatile design performed well in almost all metrics, and we especially love it for multi-pitches and crack climbing.
+For off-width climbing or high-end bouldering, we might suggest something a bit more specialized.
+But for a general jack-of-all-trades shoe, it's hard to find anything better than the Katana Lace.

 What Other Climbing Shoes Should You Consider?

 It is common to have multiple different pairs of shoes depending on the type of climbing you will encounter.
-The La Sportiva TC Pro has always been at the top of the list for wider cracks and multi-pitch climbing, and although it doesn't have a women's specific fit, the shoe's symmetrical design fits most people's feet.
-Other options to consider are the La Sportiva Miura and La Sportiva Skwama, which are also great shoes for difficult crack climbing but may not be as comfortable for all-day wear.
+The La Sportiva TC Pro has always been at the top of the list for wider cracks and multi-pitch climbing.
+Although it doesn't have a women's specific fit, the shoe's symmetrical design fits most people's feet well.
+Other options to consider are the women's La Sportiva Miura and La Sportiva Skwama, which are also great shoes for difficult crack climbing but may not be as comfortable for all-day wear as the Katana Lace, depending on how they fit your foot.